I’m often asked how to look after indoor paintwork and keep it free of grubby finger-marks and general minor scuffs.

 If you scrubbed and it’s still not coming out, you can paint over the offending mark.
 Getting an exact paint match can be tricky, and ultraviolet light gradually fades colours, so definitely check a small patch in an out-of-the-way corner first.
 Let it dry very thoroughly before you make your mind up about the colour match.

-If you’re lucky the last decorator will have a record of what paint they used (I’m glad to say we do, thanks to the Holly’s efforts).
+If you’re lucky the last internal decorator will have a record of what paint they used (I’m glad to say we do, thanks to the Holly’s efforts).
 And you might even be lucky and find that you have half a tin in that cupboard under the stairs.

 As long as the paint is water-based, you can dilute the paint with a dash of water and shade in around the edges of a patch.